 But life doesn't have to be like that.

-Just like Women's Refuge is there for victims, Pet Refuge will be there for their pets.
+Just like Women's Refuge is there for victims, Pet Refuge is there for their pets.

 We are one part of a complex issue, but it will mean one less thing to worry about when they plan how to leave.

 The dream is to ensure that women, men, children and their pets are able to be free from violence and able to start new lives together.
-That's what success will look like."
+That's what success looks like."

 Founder and Trustee